kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/02_BlockingRequest.md

 The final item on each line is the actual message: how many repositories or contributors were loaded.

 This log demonstrates that all the results were logged from the main thread.
-When you run the code under a `BLOCKING` request, we will find that the window will freeze and won't react to input until the loading is finished.
+When we run the code under a `BLOCKING` request, we will find that the window will freeze and won't react to input until the loading is finished.
 All the requests are executed from the same thread as we've called `loadContributorsBlocking` from, which is the main UI thread (in Swing it's an AWT event dispatching thread).